Portolan chart: Theories of origin

 One study concludes that portolans originated from earlier charts drawn on what is now called the Mercator projection, stating that portolans are mosaics of smaller charts, each with their own scale and orientation, and suggesting that the cartographic capabilities of whichever civilization produced the antecedent charts were more advanced than is currently acknowledged.
 This publication led certain researchers in the field to react to those ideas, but the criticism was not based on sufficiently strong arguments.
 To counter the hypothesis of the Mercator projection, some scholars have suggested that the Portolan charts were constructed using plane charting.
 However, the plane charting method would introduce inaccuracies into the charts, since this method does not take into account the curvature of the Earth.
 Along with the apparently strong correlation between the Mercator projection and the Portolan charts, these inaccuracies from plane charting have led some scholars to advocate for the Portolan charts being the summation of many smaller charts, likely using some form of the Mercator Projection.

 It has been proposed that portolan charts evolved from the mental maps that Mediterranean pilots had used since ancient times, which had been transmitted orally over generations.
 Additionally, the one method used to make the earliest portolan charts was by "'averaging'" the data taken by many sailors over many years in order to increase the level of accuracy without using map projections.

 Evolution

 The earliest portolan charts focused on the Mediterranean and Black Sea coasts, with only partial and sometimes sketchy depiction of Atlantic coasts up to Scandinavia.
 In the 15th and 16th centuries, with the beginning of the Age of Discovery, the scope of portolan charts expanded south down to the Gulf of Guinea.
 Charts also started to be drawn by Portuguese and Spanish mapmakers for the newly explored seas in Africa, America, South Asia and the Pacific.
+Further, Portuguese cartographers used astronomical data to add latitude lines to the charts.
+As time progressed, the charts transitioned from being drawn on vellum to being drawn on paper.